nostack-dev/minitemplate/README.md

   </div>
   ```

+### Benefits of Conversion

+The converted components are self-contained and modular, allowing for easy reuse and consistent styling throughout your project.
+Each component includes a JavaScript block for additional behavior, making them more powerful compared to the basic DaisyUI HTML.

 ## Step 4: Generating the Static Site

 Once you have all the necessary components in place, you can generate the final `index.html` by running the `run_generate_site.sh` script.